Mengqi-Lei/SoftHGNN/README.md

         |->test_data/
 ```
 #### 3.Training
 The network can be trained using the `train.py` script.
 You may choose to train on either the ShanghaiTech Part-A or Part-B dataset.
 Two backbone architectures are supported: Pyramid ViT (`'PVT'`) and Twins-PCPVT (`'ALTGVT'`).
 In the `add_module` option, selecting `'None'` indicates that no additional modules beyond CCTrans will be added, which serves as the baseline.
 Alternatively, you can choose the proposed `'SoftHGNN'` or `'SoftHGNN-SeS'` modules.
-By default, we use `'PVT'` as the backbone and `'SoftHGNN-SeS'` as the additional module for the overall network architecture.
+By default, we use `'PVT'` as the backbone and `'SoftHGNN'` as the additional module for the overall network architecture.
 ```bash
 python train.py --data-dir $DATA_ROOT \
     --dataset 'sha' \               # or 'shb'